 Daphne Djaferis

-Born in Cyprus.
-In 1969 she was awarded from the Boston University a degree in film studies and television.
+She was born in Cyprus.
+In 1969, she graduated from Boston University with a degree in film and television directing.

-From 1969 to 1972 she worked as a director and producer in the Cyprus Broadcasting Corporation.
-From 1972 to 2004 she worked in the Hellenic Broadcasting Corporation as a director in various fields, such as documentaries, music shows, concerts, drama series, and theatrical productions.
+From 1969 to 1972, she worked as a director and producer at the Cyprus Broadcasting Corporation (RIK).
+From 1972 to 2004, she worked at the Hellenic Broadcasting Corporation (ERT) as a director across a wide range of programmes, including documentaries, music broadcasts, concerts, shows, dramatized series, and theatrical productions.

-She has received two awards in international television competitions as well as in Greece, in the competition ‘Prosopa’ (2002).
-She was a member, and later decision-maker, of the European Union programme ‘EAVE-MEDIA’ (2002), head of the Music Shows Department in ET1, member of the Cost Estimate committee in ERT, as well as head of the International Co-Productions in ERT.
+Her programmes received awards twice in international television competitions, as well as in Greece at the “Prosopa” awards (2002).
+She served as a member and later a decision-maker for the European Union programme EAVE–MEDIA (1992), Head of the Music Programmes Department of ET1, a member of the ERT Cost Evaluation Committees, and Head of International Co-Productions at ERT.

-Since 1998 she has been staging and directing performances of folk music, dances and customs together with Domna Samiou and her assosiates, and since 2004 she has been producing CDs and DVDs of folk music together with Domna Samiou.
+From 1998, she organised and directed performances of folk songs, dances, and customs with Domna Samiou and her collaborators.
+From 2004, she focused on the production of CDs and DVDs featuring cycles of traditional songs with Domna Samiou.

 Source: Daphne Djaferis